In my last post (The Truth About Anxiety, Part 1), I mentioned that anxiety typically has two common causes.

 Do you avoid your own difficult feelings, too?

 Remember that no one has ever been injured just by riding a wave of emotion.
-If you’re feeling bad about what’s happening in your life, it’s a good bet your feelings are working exactly as they should.
+If you’re feeling bad about what’s happening in your life, your feelings are working exactly as they should.

 As long as you let them be, your emotions will change when your circumstances change.